 Finally, we discuss how to block scenes effectively, and how each of us do it.

 Audiobook Pick-of-the-Week: Monster Hunter Alpha, by Larry Correia, narrated by Oliver Wyman

 Writing Prompt: Write a fight scene.
 Bonus points if it's got four people in it.
 We don't know what you'll spend those points on.

-This entry was posted on Sunday, May 5th, 2013 at 6:00 pm and is filed under Pacing, Prose, Scenes.
+This entry was posted on Sunday, May 5th, 2013 at 6:00 pm and is filed under Pacing, Prose, Scenes, Season 8.
 You can follow any responses to this entry through the RSS 2.0 feed.
 You can leave a response, or trackback from your own site.